 The Tuscany coastline is often referred to as the “Etruscan coast” – named for its inhabitants that date back from before the birth of Christ.
-I have personally spent a lot of time here since t-man’s family shares an apartment with his uncle in the small town in Mazzanta (near Cecina) and we try to go several times each year for a much-needed escape from the heat/crowds of Florence, and to gorge on some fantastic seafood.
+I have personally spent a lot of time here from when I used to come with my ex-boyfriend and his family who had a small beach house in the small town in Mazzanta (near Cecina) where we would go several times each year for a much-needed escape from the heat/crowds of Florence, and to gorge on some fantastic seafood.

 If that hasn’t yet convinced you to get on the latest train or lazzi blue bus to the seaside and order a spritz or glass or rose, you may need to get your head checked.
 Kidding aside, please bring adequate sunscreen – I saw way too many over-cooked Italians (in white speedos of course) for my liking.
 I personally prefer to not look the color of “terracotta” but that’s just me.
 Nothing compares to watching the sunset on the beach with your toes curled in the sand.
 Perhaps, you may even forget that you have to work on Monday, a girl can always try.